We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This multivitamin contains more than 20 vitamins and minerals, ranging from vitamin A to zinc.
 It includes key nutrients such as vitamins D3 and B12, plus calcium and lutein for bone and eye health.

-Some reviewers state that the tablets are large and can be difficult to swallow.
+- tablets are reportedly large and can be difficult to swallow

 Best for vitamin B12: One A Day Women’s 50+ Complete Multivitamin